 Too late for prevention?
 Here are some exercises to correct tech neck, prescribed to undo and counteract the strain of hunching forward over your shiny toys.

-How to: Standing, tuck your chin in towards the rear of your body.
+How to do it: Standing, tuck your chin in toward the rear of your body.
 Hold for 10 seconds and repeat 5 times.
 Does this twice a day.

 Avoid: Looking down.
 “Your eyes must remain focused on the wall ahead of you at eye level,” Tomshack says.

 Why?
 It will improve your neck’s range of motion.

 How to do it: Sitting up straight with shoulders back, extend your head backward and look up at the sky or ceiling.
 Push down on your forehead with some pressure.
 Hold for 20 seconds and repeat 5 times.
 Do twice a day.

 Avoid: Tensing your neck and shoulders; forcing your head back.
 “Completely relax your neck muscles,” Tomshack says.

 Why?
 “This stretches the muscles and soft tissue structures on both sides of your neck,” Tomshack says.
 “The better your range of motion, the healthier you are.”